fstrauf/roadvagabonds/content/blog/"Beautiful Beaches in WA"/index.md

 ## Perth

 My Husband needed to go to Perth for a two week business trip, so I took the chance to join him to go for a long weekend trip at the end.
-We stayed in Perth for a couple of days, did some Sightseeing and met some old friends from the Mentawais.
-On the weekend we visited Rottnest Island to see the little Quokkas.
+We stayed in Perth for a couple of days, did some Sightseeing and met some old friends from the Mentawais.<!-- end --> On the weekend we visited Rottnest Island to see the little Quokkas.
 Getting there by ferry is easy - just book a ticket at [Rottnest Express](https://www.rottnestexpress.com.au/).
 Once arrived, you can rent a bike and take a ride around the island, which is probably the best thing to do.
 After exploring all the viewpoints, the lighthouse and Quokkas, we had a really good fish 'n chips and and some local wine right in front of the beach before our departure.

 ![](./view-perth-skyline.jpg)